OpenVPN users occasionally report tap driver installation issues like Windows 7 OpenVPN TAP driver unsigned.

 This can have a great impact when it comes to using VPN software to prevent any third parties online from gathering and using your data.

-There are multiple reasons behind an install failure such as broken driver, invalid or expired driver signature, conflicting drivers, just to name a few.
+There are multiple reasons behind an install failure such as broken driver, invalid or expired driver signature, and conflicting drivers, just to name a few.

 No matter the reason behind your problem, we have a quick troubleshooting guide that will allow you to easily install the OpenVPN tap driver.
 Check out our solutions below.